top of page

 Leaves on ocotillo Mecca Hills

-Although the trail disappeared after the oasis, we knew the trail continued on top of this ridge.
+Even though the trail vanished after the oasis, we knew that it continued along the top of this ridge.

 Eroded trailto the ridge from Hidden Springs Oasis

-It was a matter of surveying the hillside and finding the 'best gully' to climb out.
+It was a matter of surveying the hillside to identify the 'best gully' to climb out.

 Climbing out of Hidden Springs Oasis eroded trail